sergei-mironov/litrepl/docs/usage/general-concepts.md

 All Aicli `/`-commands like the `/model` command above are passed as-is to the interpreter.
-The `/ask` command is added automatically at the of each section, so make sure that `ai` secions have self-contained questions.
+The `/ask` command is added automatically at the of each section, so make sure that `ai` sections have self-contained questions.

 As a pre-processing step, Litrepl can paste text from other sections of the document in place of special reference markers.
 The markers have the following